coleknie/Creature-Simulator/README.md

 # Creature-Simulator
-A Creature Simulator GUI that represents Cat, Mice, Zombie Cats and Birds (Eggs)
+A Creature Simulator GUI that represents interactions between Cat, Mice, Zombie Cats and Birds (Eggs)

 Example of how to run code: